Publisher: Rowman & Littlefield

 Coffin claims that she excludes these films because they weren’t made in American studios, and were shot outside of America (using foreign actors).
 This leads us to one of the book’s major problems.
 Her claim that Torn Curtain was Hitchcock’s final film for Universal is simply incorrect.
 Topaz would have never been made if Universal had not urged Hitchcock to make the film (instead of the un-produced Kaleidoscope/Frenzy project).
 It was very much a “Hollywood” production.
 While there was indeed a great deal of location work; some of this location work was in America.
 A good deal of work was also done in the studio.
 Frenzy was also produced for Universal (though it was shot in London with a British cast and crew).
 There are many other factual errors in the book that mar the text.
 This issue usually stems from her chosen sources.
 However, at times Coffin uses conjecture presented as fact.
 This is rather unfortunate, because her writing is fluid and enjoyable.

-Coffin’s knowledge of Hitchcock seems to stem mostly from texts by Donald Spoto.
-Because she never questions the validity of these sources (despite the fact that some of her sources directly contradict Spoto), her thesis is led astray.
+Coffin’s knowledge of Hitchcock also seems to stem mostly from texts by Donald Spoto.
+This also tends to lead her thesis astray because she never questions the validity of these sources (despite the fact that some of her sources directly contradict Spoto).
 There are times that her own preoccupations overwhelm a wealth of other information that is never addressed.
 This means that the reader never has an objective view of the subject being discussed.
 (To be fair, this approach is almost certainly intentional.)

 There is a lot to like about Coffin’s text, and the book was a noble undertaking.
 It is a very enjoyable read, and it is certainly nice to see that this particular topic is finally receiving a book-length treatment.
 It simply falls short of being absolutely “essential.”